Nadonate/lyon-cloud-ub/README.md

 # lyon-cloud-ub

-Docker statck for UBVM - for troubleshooting and review
+Docker stack for UBVM - for troubleshooting and review